vijaychandar186/akinator/README.md

 # Akinator

-A local Akinator-style game that guesses famous people through yes/no questions — no LLMs required.
+A local Akinator-style game that guesses famous people through yes/no questions.
+It builds its question set from character data and uses Bayesian inference plus expected information gain to narrow down the answer efficiently.

 ## How it works